 This may sound more like a marketing tip than a website optimization technique, but it’s extremely important to consider.
 When you find and focus on a niche you can create hyper-targeted content that speaks directly to your intended audience.

 For example, if your goal is to sell your hand-made beauty products through your website, start by doing some research.
 Find out which single product is selling the best this season.
 Then, find out who’s buying the products.
 Where are they buying from?
 How many are they buying?
-Who are they buying them for?
+Who are they buying for?

 Use the data you find in your reports to find a niche and optimize your site content to offer unbeatable value to your target demographic.